gruntwork-io/docs/docs/patcher/getting-started/update-strategies.md

-# Patcher Update
+# Update Strategies

 Patcher supports two update strategies: **next safe** and **next breaking**.
 Theses update strategy determines how Patcher will behave if it encounters a breaking change that it cannot patch.

-For example, the Gruntwork `terraform-aws-security/custom-iam-entity` identity module has two recent breaking changes: `0.62.0` and `0.65.0`.
+For example, the Gruntwork `terraform-aws-security/custom-iam-entity` module has two recent breaking changes: `0.62.0` and `0.65.0`.

 And in `infrastructure-live/dev` there are 2 dependencies on `terraform-aws-security/custom-iam-entity`:
 - `_global/ops-admin-role/terragrunt.hcl` currently uses `0.65.6`